 • SPAN 316: Visual Cultures of Latin America

-• SPAN 318: Survey of Spanish American Literature II
+• SPAN 318: Survey of Latin American Literature

 • SPAN 340: Latin American Crime Fiction